-In particular, we can interpret the length of~$\gamma$ as the Lyapunov exponent of the periodic orbit, which gives some clue to how to prove the Lemma.
+In particular, we can interpret the length of~$\gamma$ as the Lyapunov exponent of the periodic orbit, which gives a clue to the Lemma.

 To take advantage of this correspondence to study zeta function $Z_V$, we introduce the family of complex Ruelle--Perron--Frobenius transfer operators (indexed by $s\in\mathbb C$).
-This might be referred to as the ``Thermodynamic Viewpoint''~\cite{PP90}.
+This is often referred to as the ``Thermodynamic Viewpoint''~\cite{PP90}.
 We begin by recalling the definition.